rapid7/metasploit-framework/Indentation-Standards.md

 IOW, please pardon our dust as we renovate Metasploit for your convenience.

  <sup>*The first precept is UTF-8 encoding for source files, but we're going to keep ignoring that one for now since it monkeys with regexing over binary strings, which we do a lot. :)</sup>

+## Change Timeline

+### By August 15, 2013
+ - Add a retabbing utility
+ - Update msftidy.rb to respect spaces or tabs, but not mixed.
+ - Add a test case
+ - Ask CoreLan to update mona.py templating to use spaces, not tabs.
+ - Verify mona.py's update.

+### By August 28, 2013
+ - Write a procedure for offering retabbing to outstanding pull requests.
+ - Retab modules directory with @tabassassin using `retab.rb`
+ - Retab libraries with @tabassassin using `retab.rb`.
+ - Offer retabbing to outstanding pull requests in the form of outbound PRs.

+### By September 18, 2013
+ - Periodically retab to catch stragglers
+ - Periodically offer retabbing services as above.
+ - Write a procedure for retabbing incoming pull requests upon landing, per committer (don't bother with blocking on @tabassassin doing the work).

+### By October 8
+ - Convert msftidy.rb to enforce spaces only, warn about hard tabs.
+ - Prepare for the onslaught of new code from experienced Ruby software devs who are no longer offended by our hard tabs.